-[Kagamiishi Town, Fukushima Prefecture] Go to the corn maze and rice field art at Iwase Farm, which is famous for its morning on the farm!
+[Kagamiishi Town, Fukushima Prefecture] Visit the corn maze and rice field art at Iwase Farm, famous for its farm mornings!

-♪ A sea of morning fog hangs over the pasture, and
+♪ A sea of morning mist hangs over the pasture, and

-from the thin, black depths of the poplar trees, bells ring bravely, clang clang...♪
+from the faintly dark depths beneath the poplar trees, the bells ring bravely, clang, clang... ♪

 "Morning on the Pasture" is one of the songs published by the Ministry of Education in Japan